ORF-4450/PracticeFMS/README.md

 This is an unofficial, match play only, FIRST Robotics Competition Field Management System, designed for use to just run robots on a practice field.

 ## Features
 - Easy Setup.
-(No $20,000 equipment roadcase, just a computer and router)
+(No $20,000 equipment roadcase, just a computer, router, and other optional materials)
 - Not Expensive.
-(Just use a router and one computer as the server.)
+(Just use a $60 router and one regular computer as the server.)
 - Easily Configurable.
 (10 minute autonomous?
 Why not!);

 ### Requirements
 - One computer with this program on it.
-(Doesn't have to be a supercomputer, just not a potato)
+(Pretty much any computer laying around will work)
 - One computer (can be the same computer) with the [FRC Radio Configuration Utility](http://wpilib.screenstepslive.com/s/currentCS/m/troubleshooting/l/442032-programming-radios-for-fms-offseason).
 - One router that can broadcast WIFI.
-(Pretty much anything like [this one](https://www.amazon.com/Cisco-Linksys-WRT610N-Simultaneous-Dual-N-Wireless/dp/B001AZ01EO/) or better will work.)
+(Pretty much anything like [this one](https://www.amazon.com/NETGEAR-AC1200-Smart-Router-Ethernet/dp/B072Z68KJ4/) or better will work, as long as it supports a 5Ghz network)
 - (Optional) One (or more) network switch(s) for connecting the PFMS computer and the driver station computers to the network.

 ### Inspiration / Resources